Service (The Walking Dead): Critical reception

-Jeffrey Dean Morgan received mixed to positive reviews for his performance as Negan in this episode.
+Jeffrey Dean Morgan received positive reviews for his performance while the development of Negan received mixed reviews in this episode.

 "Service" received mixed reviews from critics.
 On Rotten Tomatoes, it holds a 62% with an average rating of 6.94 out of 10, based on 34 reviews.
 The site's consensus reads: Though the pace is slower than desired, "Service" systematically sets a foundation for a frightening future while furthering the story of life under Negan's rule.

 Kelly Lawler of USA Today reviewed the episode, saying, "Jeffrey Dean Morgan's villain is still just as boring, just as non-threatening as he was before.
 An extra-long episode that was basically just the IKEA trip from Hell doesn't really do anything to further his character."
 Erik Kain of Forbes also reviewed the episode, saying, "All told, this was the weakest episode of the season so far by a long shot.
 I hope the showrunners tighten things up going forward, and give us more action, more intertwined storylines, and less Negan and his endless chatter."